sxmxc/verbose-octo-system/frontend/documentation/toolkit-build.md

 - Keep frontend bundles small: lazy-load heavy pages or embed them behind feature flags inside your toolkit.
 - Version the toolkit directory with Git so you can reproduce releases and build deterministic archives.
-- Automate packaging as part of CI by invoking the Python helper and uploading the resulting zip to your artifact store.
+- Use the Release workflow artifacts as your source of truth—archive them in your artifact store if you need longer retention than GitHub Actions provides.

 Return to the [Toolkit](toolkit) overview for more information about runtime expectations.